Le Val d'Or station: Continued service on line L

-On 14 January 2016, the first impressions were that there were fewer people on the trains, allowing them to board instead of waiting for the next one, and that there were also fewer train cancellations.
-Passengers are now waiting for the promises of major investment in rolling stock renewal and infrastructure improvements to be fulfilled, to achieve a truly efficient transport service.
+On 14 January 2016, there were fewer people on the trains, allowing them to board instead of waiting for the next one, and that there were also fewer train cancellations.
+Passengers are now waiting for the promises of major investment in rolling stock renewal and infrastructure improvements to be fulfilled.

 Station ridership

 Daily upward traffic reached 1,153 passengers in 1938, 2,950 in 1973, and finally dropped to 2,200 passengers per day in 2003, following the introduction of tramway line 2 in 1997.

 Passenger services

 Reception

 A Transilien station, it has a passenger building open every day, equipped with automatic ticket machines for purchasing Transilien and mainline tickets.
 There are also vending machines for drinks, snacks, and newspapers.
 A footbridge, equipped with elevators and escalators, is accessible from rue du Pierrier and avenue Alfred-Belmontet and provides access across the tracks and to the platforms.

 Near the footbridge, on the rue du Pierrier side, a Lions club – a service club – financed the installation of a "book box", which was inaugurated on 30 May 2018.
 These boxes, deployed in several French towns or stations, are designed to enable the circulation of books, similar to BookCrossing.